 The consultant must submit their findings and recommendations to the attending provider and the department or self-insurer.
 The report must be received by the insurer within 15 days from the date of the consultation, per WAC 296-20-051.
-Note that this is different from the requirement noted in Chapter 2: Information for All Providers which states that documentation to support the service billed must be received prior to bill submission or within 30 days of the date of service, whichever comes first.
+This timeframe is shorter than the requirement noted in Chapter 2: Information for All Providers, which states that documentation to support the service billed must be received prior to bill submission or within 30 days of the date of service, whichever comes first.

-Consultation codes may only be reported by a physician or other qualified health care professional who has not agreed to accept transfer of care before an initial evaluation.
-Consultation services will not be reimbursed for workers who are currently, or have been, under the provider's care within the last 3 years or another physician/qualified health care professional of the exact same specialty and subspecialty who belongs to the same group practice, within the past 3 years.
+Consultation codes (99242-99245) may only be reported by a provider who has not agreed to accept transfer of care before an initial evaluation.
+Consultation services won't be reimbursed for workers who are currently, or have been, under the provider's care within the last 3 years or another provider of the exact same specialty and subspecialty who belongs to the same group practice, within the past 3 years.
 Such services should be billed as established patient E/M services, as listed in the fee schedules.

-Note: Prior notification to the insurer is required for chiropractic consultations.
+Note: Per WAC 296-23-195, prior notification (by electronic communication, letter, or phone call) to the insurer is required for chiropractic consultations.
 Refer to Chapter 7: Chiropractic Services for more information regarding the requirements for chiropractic consultations.